Peger Road Maintenance Station

 Public Health and Environmental Concerns

 Groundwater and some soil contaminated with chlorinated solvents and petroleum are the main threat to public health and the environment.
-Contaminated soil and groundwater are present on the ADOT&PF property, and contaminated groundwater travels off the property.
+Contaminated soil and groundwater are present on the DOT&PF property, and contaminated groundwater travels off the property.

 Four contaminated groundwater plumes have been observed at the site.